 450 Mona Vale Rd, St Ives

 You can enjoy a full day out at St Ives Showground.
 Kids can bike or scooter along the path that winds around, stopping at the playground for a break.
-There are also plenty of picnic spots to enjoy a bite to eat, and a new cafe too.
+There are also plenty of picnic spots to enjoy a bite to eat, as well as café.

 17. Putarri Reserve, St Ives